-Sunniva was born in Uddevalla, on the Swedish west coast in 1986.
-She grew up in a musical family and started to play the piano at the age of 5.
+Sunniva comes from a lineage of seven generations of female musicians, and her mother – a Swedish folk singer – is one of her major influences.
+She was born in Uddevalla on the Swedish west coast in 1986 and started to play the piano at the age of 5.
 From the age of ten, she went to a primary school which had a special focus on music – especially choir singing.
 A large repertoire of Swedish christmas songs is most of all what remains with her from these years.

 Aged 18, Sunniva studied world and pop music full time at Ljungskile FHSK, Sweden.

 She then went on to study Irish/Gaelic singing and music at DIT Conservatory of Music and Drama in Dublin.
 Her vocal teacher at DIT was Seosaimhin Ni Bheaglaoich.

 After a year spent in Dublin, she moved on to study jazz performance at Birka FHSK outside Östersund, Sweden.
 This year; living in the Swedish snowy midlands by beautiful lake Storsjön, and having both inspiring teachers as well as brilliant fellow students, made a big impact on Sunniva’s playing and composing.

 At Birka FHSK, Sunniva met guitarist Calle Jönsson, who insisted that every folk pianist should also play the accordion.
 And sure enough – she got herself an accordion and never looked back.